wata727/tf_aws_ecs_on_spotfleet/README.md

 ## Customize

-This module does not support https protocol, even more instance pools, etc. Do you want them?
 This module is very simple, please remodel and create your own module.

 ## Author